 This summary highlights the information contained in or incorporated by reference in this prospectus supplement.
 This summary provides an overview of selected information and does not contain all of the information you should consider before buying our common stock.
-Therefore, you should read the entire prospectus supplement and the accompanying prospectus carefully, especially the "Risk Factors" section beginning on page S-14 of this prospectus supplement and our consolidated financial statements and the related notes that are incorporated by reference herein, before deciding to invest in our common stock.
+Therefore, you should read the entire prospectus supplement and the accompanying prospectus carefully, especially the "Risk factors" section beginning on page S-15 of this prospectus supplement and our consolidated financial statements and the related notes that are incorporated by reference herein, before deciding to invest in our common stock.
 In this prospectus supplement and the accompanying prospectus, unless the context otherwise requires, references to "we," "us," "our," "Coherus," or "Coherus BioSciences," refer to Coherus BioSciences, Inc. and its subsidiaries.

-Our Company
+Our company

 We are a late-stage clinical biologics platform company focused on the global biosimilar market.
 Biosimilars are an emerging class of protein-based therapeutics with high similarity to approved originator products on the basis of various physicochemical and structural properties, as well as in terms of safety, purity and potency.
 Our goal is to become a global leader in the biosimilar market by leveraging our team's collective expertise in key areas such as process science, analytical characterization, protein production and clinical-regulatory development.
-Since our founding in 2010, we have advanced three product candidates into Phase 3 or Biologics License Application (BLA), enabling clinical development and entered into partnerships with two global pharmaceutical companies and one strategic biologics manufacturer.
+Since our founding in 2010, we have advanced three product candidates into Phase 3 clinical studies or filed for a Biologics License Application (BLA) enabling clinical development, entered into partnerships with two global pharmaceutical companies and entered into an agreement with one strategic biologics manufacturer.